 Uses of Fexofenadine

-- Fexofenadine is used primarily to treat allergic conditions including atopic dermatitis and allergic rhinitis.
-It can help control itching in some pets and is best started before the itching is worst and used consistently.
+- Fexofenadine is used primarily to treat allergic conditions, including atopic dermatitis and allergic rhinitis.
+It can help control itching in some pets and is best when used consistently and started before the itching is at its worst.

 - Antihistamines generally work best if started before exposure to the allergen and used regularly.

 - While generally safe and effective when prescribed by a veterinarian, Fexofenadine can cause side effects in some animals.